joshuacords/opr/OPR-Riverside-Version.md

 - Models may always ignore friendly models from their own unit for the purpose of line of sight.
 - Models always have line of sight to themselves, and may target themselves (unless stated otherwise).
 - Models may not see through solid obstacles, including the perimeter of other units, friendly or enemy.
 However, Models with Tough 6+ can see and be seen over models with less than Tough 6. *For Heroes, use Tough 12+ instead of Tough 6+.*

-## Starting a Game
-### Placing Objectives
-After the table has been prepared, you and your opponent must set up D3+2 objective markers on the battlefield.
-The players roll-off and the winner picks who places the first objective marker.
-Then the players alternate in placing one marker each outside of the deployment zones and over 9” away from other markers. *Note that markers can’t be placed in unreachable position, like impassable terrain.*
-### Choosing Deployment Zone and Activation Order
-The players roll-off and the winner chooses either the deployment zone their army deploys on or who activates first, the loser chooses the other.

-### Round Phases
-The game consist of 4 Rounds with phases in this order:
-* Round Start
-* Normal Deployment *(Turn 1 only)*
-* Scout Deployment *(Turn 1 only)*
-* Ambush Deployment *(Turns 2-4 only)*
-* Activations
-* Round End

-### Deployment
-On round one there are 2 deployment phases, Normal Deployment and Scout Deployment.
-On rounds 2-4 there is the Ambush Deployment phase.

-The player that will activate first in each round deploys the first unit during each phase.
-Players alternate deploying units during each phase until all units have been deployed.

-Units are deployed by placing them inside the boundaries of their commander’s deployment zone.

-**Scout**

-Units with Scout may be deployed during Scout Deployment and inside 12” outside of the commander’s deployment zone.*

-**Ambush**

-Units with Ambush may be deployed during the Ambush phase of rounds 2-4.
-It may be deployed anywhere over 9” away from enemy units.

-Units deployed on Round 4 may not contest objective markers.

 ## Activations